 Identified Risk Existing preventative and protective measures Action: additional measures required Who is responsible?
 Timescale How will you know that the risk has been reduced?

-Completed by:

-Role:

-Today's Date:
+Completed by: Role: Today's Date:

 Further Review Date:

-Shared with parent(s)/carer(s):
+Shared with parent(s)/carer(s): Date shared with parents:

 (Record names)